impoteto/goduper/README.md

 ## future

-there are a buch of stuff missing or to be improved , I would like to correct these stuff overtime:
+there are a buch of stuff missing or to be improved , I would like to correct these stuff over time:

 **1-bad cross platform support**